Melbourne, Victoria , Australia

 Cetacean Science Connections

-Cetacean Science Connections (pronounced sea tey shuhn) is a social enterprise with a goal to connect people and communities to their local cetaceans – whales and dolphins – and their environment through science.
+Cetacean Science Connections (pronounced sea tey shuhn) is a social enterprise with the goal of connecting people and communities to their local cetaceans – whales and dolphins – and their environment through science.

-Cetacean Sisters™, a science engagement and education program that inspires women and provides an opportunity to experience cetacean research through science and cetacean workshops.
+Cetacean Sisters™, a science engagement and education program that inspires female Secondary students providing them with an opportunity to experience cetacean research through a series science workshops.

 Common dolphin